-- Having learned that the negotiations aimed at amending the 1944 Agreement had been successful, the Commission sent the Danish Government a letter of formal notice on 6 June 1995, in which it stated, essentially, that, since Community air transport legislation had established a comprehensive system of rules designed to establish an internal market in that sector, Member States no longer had the competence to conclude bilateral agreements such as that which the Kingdom of Denmark had just concluded with the United States of America.
-Furthermore, it considered that such an agreement was contrary to primary and secondary Community law. - The Danish Government having challenged, in its reply of 6 July 1995, the Commission's view on the matter, the Commission sent the Kingdom of Denmark a reasoned opinion on 16 March 1998, in which it concluded that the bilateral commitments resulting from the amendments made in 1995 to the 1944 Agreement infringed Community law and called upon that Member State to comply with the reasoned opinion within two months from its notification.
+- 30 Having become aware that negotiations with a view to amending the 1944 Agreement had come to a successful conclusion, the Commission sent the Swedish Government a letter of formal notice on 6 June 1995, essentially stating that, since Community air transport legislation had established a comprehensive system of rules designed to establish an internal market in that sector, Member States no longer had the competence to conclude bilateral agreements such as that which the Kingdom of Sweden had just negotiated with the United States of America.
+Furthermore, it considered that that agreement was contrary to primary and secondary Community law. - 31 The Swedish Government having challenged, in its reply of 10 July 1995, the Commission's view on the matter, the Commission sent the Kingdom of Sweden a reasoned opinion on 21 April 1998, in which it concluded that the bilateral commitments resulting from the amendments made in 1995 to the 1944 Agreement infringed Community law and called upon that Member State to comply with the reasoned opinion within two months from its notification. - 32 Finding the Swedish Government's reply of 14 May 1998 unsatisfactory, the Commission brought the present action.

-32 Finding the Danish Government's reply of 16 July 1998 unsatisfactory, the Commission brought the present action.
-The need to rule on the existence of a new agreement in consequence of the amendments made in 1995 33 The formulation of the Commission's principal and alternative claims shows that, in its view, examination of the substance of one or other of those claims necessarily presupposes that the Court will have taken a position on a preliminary issue, namely whether the amendments made in 1995 had the effect of transforming the pre-existing 1944 Agreement into a new 'open skies' agreement incorporating the provisions of the 1944 Agreement as successively amended.
+The need to rule on the existence of a new agreement in consequence of the amendments made in 1995

+The formulation of the Commission's principal and alternative claims shows that, in its view, examination of the substance of one or other of those claims necessarily presupposes that the Court will have taken a position on a preliminary issue, namely whether the amendments made in 1995 had the effect of transforming the pre-existing 1944 Agreement into a new 'open skies' agreement incorporating the provisions of the 1944 Agreement as subsequently amended.
 If such an effect did in fact take place, so the Commission argues, the Court should rule only on the principal claim and review the new agreement for its compatibility with the relevant Community provisions in force in 1995.
-If the opposite were the case, there would, according to the Commission, be no need to rule on the principal claim and the Court should then rule on the alternative claim and review the provisions in the 1944 Agreement for their compatibility with, in particular, Article 234 of the Treaty.
-34 Analysing the amendments made to the 1944 Agreement in 1995 point by point, the Danish Government disputes that they transformed that agreement into a new agreement.
-In that connection, it submits that, given the amendments made to the 1944 Agreement up to 1966, that agreement already contained all the essential elements of an 'open skies' agreement before 1995.
-The amendments made in 1995 do not modify, or do not modify substantially, the provisions of the 1944 Agreement.
-They do not, in principle, grant new rights to American airlines and, accordingly, do not create a new relationship between the Kingdom of Denmark and the United States of America.
+If the opposite were the case, there would be no need to rule on the principal claim and the Court should then rule on the alternative claim and review the provisions in the 1944 Agreement for their compatibility with, in particular, Article 234 of the Treaty.